Wo-m/tickexperience-frontend/README.md

     - Services

 Components:
+- [Angular Components](https://angular.io/guide/component-overview) are a convenient and modular building block for angular applications
-- Components are located in /src/app/features
+- As per Angular best practices components are located in /src/app/feature
-- A component represents all the code (TS, HTML, SCSS) related to a given page OR part of a page
-- Components are a convenient abstraction as they can be modularly injected into any page throughout the website, but can also function as their own pages entirely
+- each component contains the template (HTML, CSS) and functional code (TS) for its own purpose.
+- Components represent either whole pages, or smaller injectable components that exist inside other pages

 Models:
 - Models represent the various entities used in our web app and loosely map to tables in our backend DB